Large deflection scattering, soft radiation and KMOC formalism: Leading classical soft photon theorem using KMOC paradigm

 For simplicity, we consider a setup where $Y$ only contains essentially zero-frequency photons with $E_{Y} << \omega$ so that tracing over them simply cancels the virtual infrared divergence in $\sigma(1+2\, \rightarrow\, R)$.\footnote{We believe our arguments can be generalized to the case where the outgoing states also contain hard photons.
 However, as the hard photons themselves do not contribute to the Weinberg soft factor, we leave out this more general case for more detailed analysis in the future.}

 Then, giving a fixed set of initial and final momenta in the classical theory is equivalent to the following constraint.

-where $\{r^{\textrm{out}}_{a}\}$ is a fixed set of outgoing momenta for all the particles in the set $R$.
-Our reasoning for such an assertion is as follows.
+where $S_\textrm{on-shell}$ is the on-shell action evaluated over the unique solution which is fixed by specifying incoming and outgoing momenta.
+As a result, we see that,

-Let $\{r_{a}^{\textrm{out}}\}$ be a finite set of outgoing momenta for which the inclusive cross section yields a non-trivial classical limit.
-We assume that for this to happen, the scattering amplitude (with suitable infrared cutoff) in the classical limit would be given by $e^{i S_{\textrm{classical}}(\{p_{i}\}, \{r_{a}^{\textrm{out}}\})}$.
-Here, $S_{\textrm{classical}}$ is the value of the on-shell action over the saddle point fixed by $\{p_{i}\}$ in the past and $\{r_{a}\}$ in the future\footnote{This assumption is based on the realisation that when amplitudes are computed using path integrals, in the classical limit they peak around the saddle which is fixed by a set of incoming and outgoing momenta \cite{Fabbrichesi:1993kz,Jain:2023fxc}.}.
-Hence, the inclusive cross section in the classical limit would reduce to RHS of eq.(\ref{sicsclassicalf}).
+where $\{r^{\textrm{out}}_{a}\}$ is a fixed set of outgoing momenta for all the particles in the set $R$.\footnote{This assumption is based on the realisation that when amplitudes are computed using path integrals, in the classical limit they peak around the saddle which is fixed by a set of incoming and outgoing momenta \cite{Fabbrichesi:1993kz,Jain:2023fxc}.}.
+Hence, the inclusive cross section in the classical limit would reduce to the RHS of eq.(\ref{sicsclassicalf}).

 Thus for $\forall\, \{r_{a}^{\textrm{out}}\}$, we have

 The sum over $R$ in eq.(\ref{softusingininkmoc}) is the sum over all the outgoing coherent states with fixed total momentum.
 Hence we can write $S^{\mu}$ formally as